top of page

 Everywhere the app showed red (above) it sent a push notification to my cell phone:

-8. Emergency Venting: Because I have the maxxfan and door vents installed as mentioned in #2 the only difference in this step is the roof mounted maxxfan is set to turn on only at a preset temperature (85 degrees for me, which is the temperature my alarm would sound and alert me).
+8. Emergency Venting: Because I have the MaxxFan and window vents installed as mentioned in #2 the only difference in this step is the roof mounted MaxxFan is set to turn on only at a preset temperature (85 degrees for me, which is the temperature my alarm would sound and alert me).
 This allows me time to get back and let the dog out and correct whatever happened with the AC/shore power/generator as it will exhaust air while pulling in fresh air through the front door vents.
 This prevents the van from heating up like an oven due to possible air conditioning/shore power/generator failure, which is all too likely and could be as simple as a circuit breaker popping.
 This is important to me as it is my "if all else fails" step.

 Here are a few other options on the market for remote temp monitoring that I looked at: